 Before the pilgrims departed, Raimee approached us.
 He grabbed Zelda’s hand kissing it.
+“My Jhady is beautiful again!”
+Tears coursed down his faces.
+He grabbed Zelda’s hand kissing it.
 Thanking me profusely, bowing to the River God, he backed away.

-When he could stand, Aqua Man led us over a vine-choked path.
+When he could stand, Aqua Man led us to a vine-choked path.
 The going was slow.
-He grunted as he pulled at the stalks, so our burros could pass.
+He grunted as he pulled at the stalks, making room for our burros to pass.
 I tried helping, but he waved me away.
 I had a waking nightmare that the jungle was a many-pointed sea star grasping and suffocating everything in its path.

 And there she was!
 The White Queen, our own dear Elisa.
 I stared in shock – her eyes and smile were the same, but the rest of her was drastically changed.
 She was a combination of Jane of the Jungle, a heavily endowed fertility goddess, and an Aqua Woman.